rjframe/upim/README.md

 * Ensuring upim-edit supports a variety of text editors
 * Decisions around document/configuration file management on macOS
-* Testing on Windows
+* Testing on Windows, macOS
-* Maintainer for the Windows platform
+* Maintainer for the Windows platform, maybe macOS

 ## Contact